 To start with, you need to decide what will be the hamper part of your gift.
 What will you put all your Easter goodies in?
 You can buy empty hampers and baskets online, which become cheaper if you buy them in bulk.
 Perhaps you’ll find a wicker basket or picnic hamper in a charity shop.
 Head to the supermarket and take a look at what cardboards boxes they have at the end of the tills.
 If you can find a strong decent sized box you’re sorted.
 Simply cover it in some bright, bold and springtime looking wrapping paper and you’ve got yourself a DIY Easter hamper.
 Tear up some thinner cardboard to fill the bottom of the hamper with, giving it extra support, strength and allowing the products to have some protection from damage.

 How about creating a hamper with things they perhaps wouldn’t get at Easter?
 Luxury looking jams, cereals and coffee for Easter Monday breakfast.
 Maybe things for the home?
-A sweet smelling springtime candle, spa products or some new artwork for their walls.
+A sweet smelling springtime candle, a homemade bath bomb, spa products or some new artwork for their walls.
 People often get inundated with chocolate eggs at Easter so something a little out the box, in your hamper, could be a great gift.

 Get The Drinks In